From Highland Park to Lincoln Park

 Steppenwolf Theatre Incorporates in February.
 Produces one play that summer.
 The Effects of Gamma Rays on Man in the Moon Marigolds by Paul Zindel.
 Directed by Barbara Patterson with music written by Gary Sinise.

-The company reorganizes both artistically and philosophically, by bringing in new actors and dedicating themselves to the ensemble approach to theater.
+The company reorganizes both artistically and philosophically, by bringing in new actors and dedicating themselves to the ensemble approach to theatre.
 The founding members are Terry Kinney, Jeff Perry, and Gary Sinise.
 The founders recruit six additional members.
 They are original members H.E.
 Baccus, Nancy Evans, Moira Harris, John Malkovich, Laurie Metcalf and Alan Wilder.
 All but two of this original group, H.E.
 Baccus and Nancy Evans, remain as ensemble members today.

-The company is housed in the basement of the Immaculate Conception Church and School in Highland Park, Illinois and builds an 88-seat theatre with the help of Kevin Rigdon, recruited as resident designer from 1976-1982.
+The company is housed in the basement of the Immaculate Conception Church and School in Highland Park, Illinois and builds an 88-seat theater with the help of Kevin Rigdon, recruited as resident designer from 1976-1982.
 While the origins of the company go back to 1974, with taking up residence in the church basement and the reorganization by the founders and original members, the summer of 1976 is considered the official beginning.

 Joan Allen joins the company.